gkmnada/MonstaJewelry/README.md

 - Dynamic management of products, categories, and orders.
 - Real-time monitoring and updates using SignalR.

+## 📄 License
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgements
 Special thanks to the developers and contributors of the libraries and frameworks used in this project.